Handling Offers

 • Acceptance by a given date.

 • For quality employers, treating their employees with respect is one of their most important values.
-If a recruiter puts you under a lot of stress to accept quickly, you have to make your own assessment on what this says about the integrity of this individual and this company.
-It is disrespectful to put people under pressure, or create stressful situations, by exploiting a power imbalance.
+If a recruiter puts you under a lot of stress to accept very quickly, you have to make your own assessment on what this says about the integrity of this individual and this company.

 A common problem for finalists and graduates can be the timing of offers.
 The employer of your dreams may be running later than expected in completing their selection process, but you have an offer from another, less preferred organisation.
 Should you cut your losses and secure the offer you have, or take a risk, turn it down, and wait for the one you really want?
 If you find yourself in this situation, the following tips may help.